 Sema4 is offering a qualitative real-time PCR assay (RT-PCR) for the detection of active infection with the SARS-CoV-2 virus, consistent with the diagnosis of COVID-19.
 This testing is recommended for use on respiratory specimens (human oropharyngeal swab and nasopharyngeal swab) from patients suspected by their healthcare providers to have COVID-19.
 The test utilizes the PerkinElmer New Coronavirus Nucleic Acid Detection Kit, which has been granted emergency use authorization (EUA) by the FDA, and will be available until the FDA revokes its use.
 This assay is designed to target two specific regions of SARS-CoV-2: the nucleocapsid (N) gene and the ORF1ab gene.

-- Oropharyngeal swab: Minimum 1 oropharyngeal swab specimen collected from the patient and submitted in 3mL universal transport medium is required.
+- Upper Respiratory Swab: Minimum of one upper respiratory swab (i.e. oropharyngeal, nasopharyngeal, nasal) specimen collected from the patient and submitted in 3mL universal transport medium is required.

 Specimen Rejection Criteria

-- Any samples that are received in the following state will not be processed:
+- Any specimens that arrive at the facility in any of the following conditions will not be processed:

 - No swab is present